Fade BG Image

 "That makes five!
 Hahaha, I can't stop laughing!"

-Yeah, this is working out well.
-Good thing they're idiots.
-Once they'd gone far enough in, I quietly closed the door to the first room.
+Yeah, looks good.
+Thank goodness they're idiots.
+Once they'd gone far enough in, I quietly closed the door to one of the earlier rooms.

-… They'd put a door wedge in place, but no problem—-I just collected it.
+… They'd put a door wedge in place, but that was no problem once I had it removed.
 When did they even set up that wedge?
-Guess they're C-Rank for a reason, even if they're rotten.
+Guess they're C-Rank for a reason, rotten as they may be.

 With the door closed, the puzzle room fully activated.

-Normally, the doors in that room won't open unless you solve the room's puzzle.
-The only exceptions are entering the first and last rooms.
-That's this place—-the [Four-Room Serial Puzzle Rooms].
+Normally, the doors in these rooms won't open unless you solve that room's puzzle.
+The only exceptions are entering the first room and the last room.
+That's how this place works: the [Four-Room Serial Puzzle Rooms].

-Furthermore, the puzzles have several patterns, and they switch to a different problem each time a door is opened.
-You can't come and go freely just by solving it once.
+On top of that, the puzzles have several patterns and switch to a different problem each time a door is opened.
+Solving it once doesn't grant you free passage.

-… In other words, the knight order is now confined beyond the [Puzzle Area].
-The DP we're getting has doubled.
+… In other words, I've effectively confined the knight order beyond the [Puzzle Area].
+The DP intake has doubled.

 "Hey, we can't go back!"